-Buffalo jumps are a foreign concept to many people living outside of Canada and the U.S. But they’re fascinating.
+Buffalo jumps are a foreign concept to many people living outside of Canada and the U.S. But they’re the best example of a communal hunting technique, plus they’re pretty fascinating.

 A buffalo jump was a means of killing a lot of buffalo at one time.
 This was necessary for food over the winter when it was especially scarce.
-The Blackfoot (a native people of North America) would round up the buffalo into a driveline.
+The Blackfoot (a North American indigenous people) would round up the buffalo into a driveline.
 They would literally drive the buffalo over a cliff.

-If they did survive they would have a broken leg or two making them immobile and the Blackfoot would put them out of their misery shortly.
+If they did survive the 10 m-high cliffs, they would have a broken leg or two making them immobile and the Blackfoot would put them out of their misery shortly.

 A Successful Buffalo Jump Meant Survival

 At first glance, a buffalo jump may sound rather barbaric, but it was a matter of survival.
 A successful jump meant your family lived through a long harsh winter.
 Winter temperatures would easily reach (and still do) -30 C and colder.

 An unsuccessful jump meant your family starved.
 Furthermore, the Blackfoot used all parts of the buffalo.
 Tools were carved out of buffalo bones.
 And the buffalo coats provided warmth against the frigid winter winds.

 Wind protection was especially important.
 Winds frequently topped over 100km/hour, at below-freezing temperatures.
 I know, I grew up in Pincher Creek, not far from the buffalo jump.
 Trust me when I say the winds are legendary.

 However, a buffalo jump is not as simple as it sounds.
 Buffalos are surprisingly smart animals.
 Planning a buffalo hunt could take months.
 Every detail had to be analyzed to ensure it all went right.